Hoover free flights promotion: Free flights promotion

-Starting in August 1992, Hoover promised free airline tickets to any customer who purchased a Hoover product worth at least £100.
-This meant that, on top of their cleaning appliance, the customer would also receive a round trip to the United States.
+Starting in August 1992, Hoover promised two free airline tickets to any customer who purchased a Hoover product worth at least £100.
+This meant that, on top of their cleaning appliance, the customer would also receive two round trip tickets to the United States.
 The promotion garnered a huge response from the public and Hoover was not able to keep up with the demand.
 Expecting modest engagement, Hoover had partnered with a small (now defunct) airline company called JSI Travel, which was in a similar position: struggling under the weight of the recession and desperate to unload cheap flights.
-Hoover and JSI arranged a deal in which Hoover would unload huge amounts of excess products, while JSI Travel would sell bulk flights to Hoover while handling bookings.
+Hoover and JSI arranged a deal in which Hoover would unload huge quantities of excess product, while JSI Travel would sell bulk flights to Hoover while handling bookings.

-Hoover made the application process as arduous as possible in the hope that only a minor percentage of those who bought an appliance would get the flights.
-In an attempt to minimise the number of free tickets given away, the following strategy was put into place:
+Hoover made the application process as arduous as possible in the hope that only a small percentage of those who bought an appliance would get the flights.
+The company instituted the following process for redeeming the offer: